Image Complexity-Aware Adaptive Retrieval for Efficient Vision-Language Models: Introduction

-\item \textbf{Reconceptualising complexity assessment as classification:} We demonstrate that image complexity assessment is better suited as a classification task, rather than representation learning.
-By treating it as classification with modern backbones (ConvNeXt-V2) instead of building specialised complexity assessment architectures, we achieve state-of-the-art performance (0.959 Pearson correlation) with 4.4$\times$ speedup over existing representation learning methods.
+\item \textbf{Reconceptualising complexity assessment as classification:} We show that image complexity assessment is better suited as a classification task than representation learning, using modern backbones instead of specialised complexity assessment architectures.